ctf-w-workshop/ctf-w-workshop.github.com/index.markdown

 ### Contact:

-For any question, or info, please contact Davide Maiorca at: [davide.maiorca@unica.it](mailto:davide.maiorca@unica.it)
+For any question, or info, please contact Davide Maiorca at: [davide.maiorca@unica.it](mailto:davide.maiorca@unica.it) or Silvia Lucia Sanna at: [silvial.sanna@unica.it](mailto:silvial.sanna@unica.it)

 <br>